-- 5. (1) Whether or not a Disclosable Pecuniary Interest has been entered onto the Register of Members' Interests or is the subject of a pending notification, you must comply with the disclosure procedures set out below. - (2) Where you are present at a Meeting and have a Disclosable Pecuniary Interest or Other Significant Interest (and you are aware that you have such an interest) in any matter to be considered, or being considered, at the Meeting, you must:
+(1) Whether or not a Disclosable Pecuniary Interest has been entered onto the Register of Members' Interests or is the subject of a pending notification, you must comply with the disclosure procedures set out below.

+(2) Where you are present at a Meeting and have a Disclosable Pecuniary Interest or Other Significant Interest (and you are aware that you have such an interest) in any matter to be considered, or being considered, at the Meeting, you must:

-- (a) disclose the Interest; and - (b) explain the nature of that Interest at the commencement of that consideration or when the Interest becomes apparent (subject to paragraph 6, below); and unless you have been granted a dispensation: - (c) not participate in any discussion of, or vote taken on, the matter at the Meeting; and - (d) withdraw from the Meeting room in accordance with the Authority's Procedure Rules whenever it becomes apparent that the business is being considered; and - (e) not seek improperly to influence a decision about that business. - (3) Where you have a Disclosable Pecuniary Interest or Other Significant Interest in any business of the Authority where you are acting alone in the course of discharging a function of the Authority, you must: - (a) notify the Monitoring Officer of the interest and its nature as soon as it becomes apparent; and - (b) not take any steps, or any further steps, in relation to the matter except for the purpose of enabling the matter to be dealt with otherwise than by you; and - (c) not seek improperly to influence a decision about the matter. - (4) Where you have an Other Significant Interest in any business of the Authority, you may attend a Meeting but only for the purpose of making representations, answering questions or giving evidence relating to the business, provided that the public are also allowed to attend the Meeting for the same purpose.
-Having made your representations, given evidence or answered questions you must: - (a) not participate in any discussion of, or vote taken on, the matter at the Meeting; and - (b) withdraw from the Meeting room in accordance with the Authority's Standing Orders.
+- a) disclose the Interest; and - b) explain the nature of that Interest at the commencement of that consideration or when the Interest becomes apparent (subject to paragraph 6, below); and unless you have been granted a dispensation: - c) not participate in any discussion of, or vote taken on, the matter at the Meeting; and - d) withdraw from the Meeting room in accordance with the Authority's Procedure Rules whenever it becomes apparent that the business is being considered; and - e) not seek improperly to influence a decision about that business.

+Where you have a Disclosable Pecuniary Interest or Other Significant Interest (3) in any business of the Authority where you are acting alone in the course of discharging a function of the Authority, you must:

+- a) notify the Monitoring Officer of the interest and its nature as soon as it becomes apparent: and - b) not take any steps, or any further steps, in relation to the matter except for the purpose of enabling the matter to be dealt with otherwise than by you; and - c) not seek improperly to influence a decision about the matter.

+Where you have an Other Significant Interest in any business of the Authority, (4) you may attend a Meeting but only for the purpose of making representations, answering questions or giving evidence relating to the business, provided that the public are also allowed to attend the Meeting for the same purpose.
+Having made your representations, given evidence or answered questions you must:

+- a) Not participate in any discussion of, or vote taken on, the matter at the Meeting; and - b) withdraw from the Meeting room in accordance with the Authority's Standing Orders.

-Sensitive Interests
+6. Sensitive Interests

-- 6. (1) Where you consider that the information relating to any of your Disclosable Pecuniary Interests is a Sensitive Interest, and the Monitoring Officer agrees, the Monitoring Officer will not include details of the Sensitive Interest on any copies of the Register of Members' Interests which are made available for inspection or any published version of the Register, but may include a statement that you have an interest, the details of which are withheld under this paragraph. - (2) You must, before the end of 28 days beginning with the day you become aware of any change of circumstances which means that information excluded under paragraph 6(1) is no longer a Sensitive Interest, notify the Monitoring Officer asking that the information be included in the Register of Members' Interests. - (3) The rules relating to disclosure of Interests in paragraphs 5(2) and (3) will apply, save that you will not be required to disclose the nature of the Sensitive Interest, but merely the fact that you hold an interest in the matter under discussion.
+Where you consider that the information relating to any of your Disclosable (1) Pecuniary Interests is a Sensitive Interest, and the Monitoring Officer agrees, the Monitoring Officer will not include details of the Sensitive Interest on any copies of the Register of Members' Interests which are made available for inspection or any published version of the Register, but may include a statement that you have an interest, the details of which are withheld under this paragraph.

+You must, before the end of 28 days beginning with the day you become (2) aware of any change of circumstances which means that information excluded under paragraph 6(1) is no longer a Sensitive Interest, notify the Monitoring Officer asking that the information be included in the Register of Members' Interests.